-Dr. Moss is the impetus behind The Village Project, a community-wide effort that will mobilize and transform the Eden Park community.
+Dr. Moss is a community leader.
+Her community focus is impacting lives through intergenerational leadership, outreach projects, and training of ministers and leaders.
+Dr. Moss is the impetus behind The Village Project, a community wide effort that will mobilize and empower lives within the Eden Park community.
 Dr. Moss’ core belief is that it takes the power of God and the whole village to move from a place of brokenness to a place of empowerment.

-Dr. Moss earned a Bachelor of Arts Degree from New Orleans Baptist Theological Seminary in New Orleans, LA.
+Dr. Moss earned a Bachelor of Arts Degree from New Orleans Baptist Theological Seminary in New Orleans, Louisiana.
 She returned to New Orleans and earned a Masters of Divinity Degree from New Orleans Baptist Theological Seminary, with languages, Hebrew and Greek.
-Dr. Moss earned a Doctor of Ministry Degree in Biblical Preaching from Beeson Divinity School at Samford University in Birmingham, AL. Thus she became the third African American female to be awarded a doctorate degree.
+Dr. Moss earned a Doctor of Ministry Degree in Biblical Preaching from Beeson Divinity School at Samford University in Birmingham, Alabama.
+Thus she became the third African American female to be awarded a doctorate degree.
 Dr. Moss has certification in Expository Preaching from E. K. Bailey International Preaching Conference.

 Dr. Moss was called to the ministry in 1991 and was later ordained by the late Reverend Charles T. Smith, pastor of Shiloh Baptist Church, the Fourth District Association and the Baton Rouge Ministerial Association.
 Thus she became the first female minister to be ordained at Shiloh Missionary Baptist Church where she served as Minister of Evangelism and Christian Education.